 The first step is to correctly till or loosen the top 6 inches of soil where the ground cover is to be planted.

 After properly preparing the soil in the planting area, it is time to plant your bare root ground cover plants.

-Using a screwdriver or small spade, dig a small hole for the plant.
+Using a small spade, dig a small hole for the plant.
 Your recently tilled soil should make this task quite easy.

 Next, remove the plant from the container and insert the root into the hole.
-Do not force the plant into the hole as the root must be straight and not curved at all.
+Do not force the plant into the hole as the root must be straight and not curved.
 If necessary, remove the plant from the hole and dig the hole slightly deeper to allow the root to be straight.